e34s/e34-client/client-junit4/README.md

 ### 3. Report
 #### Viewing the report
 After the test run is finished, the test report is created in your main project directory by default.
-If you require the report to be generated elsewhere,please set the XXXXXsystem property to override the default setting.
+If you require the report to be generated elsewhere,please set the outputDirectory system property to override the default setting.
 The report can be viewed with a standard browser.

 Screenshots are put in the ```/screenshots```  directory on the main project level.

 #### Sharing the report
-The report is self-contained and can be shared by i.e. zipping the ??? folder and sending it to other individuals.
+The report is self-contained and can be shared by i.e. zipping the folder containing the e34report.html and sending it to other individuals.

 #### Note:
 In order to view the videos in the report, a connection to the Selenium Box system is required.
 All other artifacts are stored locally.